kyle-cognizant/sg-traffic-weather-backend/README.md

   SG Traffic + Weather Backend
 </h1>

+> This is my submission for a technical assessment as part of an interview process.

-This  application contains:
+This application exposes two APIs:
-- **Traffic Cams API** containing information (weather and images) for traffic cameras around Singapore.
+1. **Traffic Cams API** containing information (weather and images) for traffic cameras around Singapore.
 This API is consumed by [SG Traffic + Weather Frontend](https://github.com/kyle-cognizant/sg-traffic-weather-frontend).
-- **Reports API** that returns data such as the most recent or top searches over a time period.
+2. **Reports API** that returns data such as the most recent or top searches over a time period.

 Data is sourced from [data.gov.sg](https://data.gov.sg) and cached in a local database.